waynemwashuma/applicant/backend/README.md

 python manage.py migrate
 ```

-If your environment lives at `.venv`, activate that instead:
+If your environment is in `.venv` instead of `venv`, use this command:

 ```bash
 source .venv/bin/activate